Uberi/University-Notes/STAT231/STAT231.md

 # 9/5/16

-### Symmetry

-We also often care about **skewness** - how non-symmetric the data is.
-This measures how different the dataset looks when comparing the side of the mean, mirrored over to the right side.
-Left-skewing/negative-skewing datasets have distributions that seem to "lean to the right" (they have a long left tail), while right-skewing/positive-skewing distributions seem to "lean to the left" (they have a long right tail).

-One way to estimate skewness is to compare the mean and median, measuring $\text{mean} - \text{median}$.
-If the mean is less than the median, then we'd say the dataset might be left skewed (more of the weight is on the left), if they were equal, we say the dataset is probably symmetric (weight is about the same above and below the mean), and if the mean was greater than the median, then we say the dataset might be right-skewed (more of the weight is on the right side).

-The real measure of skewness is $\frac{\frac 1 n \sum \left(y_i - \overline y\right)^3}{\left(\frac 1 n \sum \left(y_i - \overline y\right)\right)^{\frac 3 2}}$.
-We won't be expected to memorize this for the course.

-For example, if a person is diagnosed with a disease that has a mean time of death about 8 months after diagnoses, and survives for several months after diagnosis, then they should hope that the distribution of deaths is more right-skewed, so that most of the probability of death is already behind them.

-### Spikiness

-**Kurtosis** is the measure of how frequent extreme observations are with respect to the normal distribution.
-Basically, it checks if the tails of the dataset's distribution are fatter (more extreme observations) or thinner (less extreme observations) than a normal distribution.
-It can also be said to measure how peaky/pointy the distribution's curve is at the top.

-Kurtosis is defined as $K = \frac{\frac 1 n \sum \left(y_i - \overline y\right)^4}{\left(\frac 1 n \sum \left(y_i - \overline y\right)\right)^2}$.
-A normal distribution has $K = 3$.
-If $K > 3$, then the tails of the dataset's distribution are fatter than a normal distribution (there are more extreme observations), and if $K < 3$, then the tails of the dataset's distribution are thinner than a normal distribution (there are fewer extreme observations).

-Kurtosis is especially useful in finance, where accurate assessment of risks and expected returns are important.
-It basically tells us how normal-like our data is - if the kurtosis is very close to 3, we can often assume that the dataset is normally distributed, which is extremely useful for doing statistics with.

 ### Association

 Suppose we have a dataset $D = \set{\tup{x_1, y_1}, \ldots, \tup{x_n, y_n}}$ with two variables.
 How do we measure how much these two variables are associated (how is one variable affected by the other)?